Bylaws of the NCI Cohort Consortium

 Article II - Membership

-Section 2 - Annual meetings: An annual meeting of the members shall take place usually in the Fall, the specific date, time and location of which will be designated by the National Cancer Institute with the concurrence of the Steering Committee.
-At the annual meeting the members shall receive reports on the activities of the consortium and determine the consortium's direction for the coming year.
+Section 1 - Regular meetings: Regular meetings shall be held at a time and place designated by the National Cancer Institute with the concurrence of the Steering Committee.
+At the meeting the activities of the consortium will be reported and the consortium's direction for the coming year determined.

-Section 4 - Voting: All issues to be voted on shall be decided by a simple majority of those voting.
+Section 2 - Issues requiring a vote: Voting may be conducted in person at a meeting or virtually via e-mail ballot.
+All issues to be voted on shall be decided by a simple majority of cohort delegates voting.

 Article IV - Steering Committee

-Section 2 - Terms: All extramural or DCEG cohort Principal Investigator Steering Committee members shall serve three-year terms, but are eligible for re-election for up to three consecutive terms.
+Section 2 - Terms: All extramural or DCEG cohort members on the Steering Committee shall serve three-year terms and are eligible for re-election for an additional three-year term.

-Section 3 - Meetings and notice: The Steering Committee shall meet in person or virtually on a teleconference at least quarterly, at an agreed upon time and manner.
+Section 3 - Meetings and notice: The Steering Committee shall meet in person or on a teleconference at least quarterly, at an agreed upon date and time.
+Steering Committee members must attend two-thirds of the Steering Committee meetings in each calendar year.

-Section 5 - Election procedures: The Steering Committee shall be responsible for nominating a slate of prospective Steering Committee members representing the NCI Cohort Consortium's diverse extramural constituency.
-The cohort PI may nominate
+Section 5 - Election procedures: The Steering Committee shall generate, as outlined below, a slate of prospective Steering Committee members to be voted on by the cohort delegates.

-Section 6 - Quorum: A quorum of at least one third of Steering Committee members is needed for business transactions to take place and motions to pass.
+Section 7 - Quorum: A quorum of at least one-third of Committee members must be present during Steering Committee meetings for business transactions to take place and motions to pass.

-Section 7 - Officers and Duties: There shall be two officers of the Steering Committee, consisting of a chair and chair-elect elected by the Steering Committee and from among the Steering Committee members who are Cohort Consortium PIs who will serve 1 year terms.
+Section 8 - Officers and Duties of the Steering Committee: There shall be two officers of the Steering Committee, consisting of a Chair and Chair-Elect from a member cohort, elected by the Steering Committee and from among the Steering Committee members and who will serve 1-year terms.
 Their duties are as follows:

-- The Chair shall convene regularly scheduled Steering Committee meetings, shall preside or arrange for the Chair elect to preside.
+- The Chair shall convene regularly scheduled Steering Committee meetings and shall preside or arrange for the Chair-Elect to preside.

-The Steering Committee may appoint an NCI Ex-Officio member of the Steering Committee to serve for periods less than one year as Acting Chair or Acting Chair Elect as circumstances warrant such as helping provide temporary leadership due to the resignation of the Chair or Chair Elect.
+- The Steering Committee may appoint an NCI Ex-Officio member of the Steering Committee to serve for a period of less than one year as Acting Chair or Acting Chair-Elect as circumstances warrant, such as the resignation of the Chair or Chair-Elect.

 - The Scientific Director of the NCI Cohort Consortium